Living in Westminster

 Is Westminster a good place to live?

-What schools are in Westminster?
+What are the schools in Westminster like?

-What is the transport like in Westminster?
+What is the average house price in Westminster?

 Where does this data come from?